sharc-lab/lightningsim-doc/docs/source/tutorial/ex1-end-to-end.rst

 Wait for synthesis to complete.
 Notice LightningSim automatically starts simulation a few seconds into the synthesis process.

-**Step 5.** As soon as synthesis is complete, click the down arrow next to the green play button, and select :guilabel:`Co-Simulation` to start C/RTL co-simulation.
+**Step 5.** As soon as synthesis is complete, click the down arrow next to the green play button, and select :guilabel:`Co-Simulation` to start C/RTL cosimulation.

-Wait for both co-simulation and LightningSim to complete. *Which completes first?
+Wait for both cosimulation and LightningSim to complete. *Which completes first?
 By how much?*

 **Step 6.** Navigate to the :guilabel:`Output` tab of LightningSim and observe the testbench output. *Did the simulated testbench pass?
-Does this match the co-simulation status?*
+Does this match the cosimulation status?*

-**Step 7.** Navigate to the :guilabel:`Overview` tab of LightningSim. *Are the reported latencies the same between LightningSim and co-simulation?*
+**Step 7.** Navigate to the :guilabel:`Overview` tab of LightningSim. *Are the reported latencies the same between LightningSim and cosimulation?*

 **Step 8.** Our kernel is apparently taking 32,771 cycles to complete during this simulation.
 Let's see if there are any easy ways to extract more performance from this design.